A bench warrant is a warrant issued by the judge for failure to appear in court, failure to comply with a court order, or for a probation violation.

 If you have a bench warrant, whether for a traffic ticket, misdemeanor, or felony case, an attorney can prove to be extremely valuable in helping you stay out of jail.
 An attorney can go to court for you, and can help assuage an angry judge.

-If you’re interested in hiring me (Attorney Paul Denni) to take care of your bench warrant for you, you can call me at 888-250-8450 for a free consultation.
-If you’d like me to contact you, please fill out the contact form below.
+If you’re interested in hiring me to take care of your bench warrant for you, you can reach me by clicking the button below.